-- The following year, she founded a Cooperative Bank of SEWA.
+- The following year, she founded the Cooperative Bank of SEWA.

-- She has been named as Gentle Revolutionist due to her unique way of bringing women issues in front of everyone without involving any violence.
+- She was named Gentle Revolutionist due to her unique way of bringing women issues in front of everyone without involving any violence.

 - In 2001, she was awarded an honorary degree in Humane Letters by Harvard University.

-- Throughout her life, she has worked for the women empowerment and employment and was honoured with the Radcliffe Medal on 27 May 2011 for her phenomenal efforts in uplifting women.
+- Throughout her life, she worked for the women’s empowerment and employment and was honoured with the Radcliffe Medal on 27 May 2011 for her phenomenal efforts in uplifting women.

 - She received a Doctor of Humane Letters from Georgetown University and also an honorary doctorate from Université Libre de Bruxelles, Brussels.